srcfl/egw-diy/diy.md

 # Build your own Srcful Energy Gateway

+---
+**IMPORTANT**

+You will need a compatible inverter to connect your Energy Gateway.
+Please see our list of compatible inverters: https://docs.srcful.io/energy-gateway/compatible-inverter/

+---

 To build your own Srcful Energy Gateway, you will need the following hardware:

 - x1 Raspberry Pi 4 (4GB or 8GB)